 Brand-building and relationship-building take time, and a strategy is needed to identify who and where the prospects are, how to target them, and what products and services will distinguish the organization from competitors.

 The client experience doesn’t just start when the prospect converts to a client.
-Rather, the client experience begins from the moment the prospect first encounters the firm.
-Furthermore, as more people remain at home during COVID-19, digital outreach must be highly considered.
+Rather, the client experience begins from the moment the prospective first encounters the firm.
+Although more people are venturing outside with lockdown measures lifted, increased use of technology and digital communication will remain a key method in attracting clients.

 These cities have been and will remain centers of affluence, but they’re not the only places to find new, high-net worth clients...

-Technology is breaking down geographical barriers that previously may have limited wealth generation to a few concentrated pockets in the country.
+And technology is breaking down geographical barriers that previously may have limited wealth generation to a few concentrated pockets in the country.
+These developments have led the way for small cities becoming new centers of wealth.

-With an Internet connection and a growing Internet user base in India that is expected to reach1.134 billion people by 2025, it is increasingly possible for entrepreneurs to reach a larger market for their goods and services without necessarily having to physically move from one location to another.
+With over 900 million Internet users, India was ranked the second largest online market worldwide and is projected to grow to over 1.5 billion users by the year 2040.
+This means it is possible for entrepreneurs to reach a larger market for their goods and services without necessarily having to physically move from one location to another.

-Age can predict a lot about one’s tolerance for risk, investment strategies, life goals, and demands for technology.
+Age does matter, and it should be kept in mind when attracting clients.
+It can predict a lot about one’s tolerance for risk, investment strategies, life goals, and demands for technology.

-Older clients, by nature of being older, are more risk averse.
-With relatively fewer years left and not enough time to withstand and recover from another market downturn, these clients may prefer safer investments in gold and real estate.
+The older generation, by nature of being older, are more risk averse.
+With fewer investing years left and not enough time to withstand another major market downturn, these clients may prefer safer investments in gold and real estate.

 But even today and despite COVID-19, as economic optimism is relatively higher and investment options have expanded, the older generations’ have nonetheless been shaped by earlier life experiences, often defined by that economic uncertainty, which led them to favoring conservative investment approaches.